rchmura/vimeography/readme.txt

 = I'm getting an error: This Vimeography gallery does not have a theme assigned to it. =

 Make sure that you have the latest version of the Vimeography theme plugin that you are using installed and that it is activated.
 Then, go to the gallery editor and select that theme under the Appearance tab.
 If you're still having problems, reach out on the Vimeography contact page.

-= I'm getting an error: Vimeography error: the plugin did not retrieve data from the Vimeo API! connect() timed out! =

-This usually means that Vimeo is having some network issues.
-Follow @Vimeo on twitter for updates.
-If Vimeo is not reporting any issues, you'll need to contact your host and ask why you are unable to connect to Vimeo's IP address.
-It may be that your host has blocked server access via a firewall.

 = I'm having trouble installing a video gallery theme. =